Chart Color Schemes

 Hobartville has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects expected to affect the region: Hawkesbury Oasis Aquatic and Fitness Centre Improvements, Shared Path Bridge Over Rickabys Creek, Redbank North Richmond Master-Planned Community, and North Richmond Community Precinct.
-The following list details these key initiatives.
+AreaSearch has identified three projects likely affecting this region: Hawkesbury Oasis Aquatic and Fitness Centre Improvements, Shared Path Bridge Over Rickabys Creek, Redbank North Richmond Master-Planned Community, and North Richmond Community Precinct.
+Relevant details are provided below.

 Professional plan users can use the search below to filter and access additional projects.